zeropingheroes/lanager/readme.md

 2. [Download and install Vagrant](http://downloads.vagrantup.com/)
 3. From a terminal in the `lanager/` directory, run `vagrant up`
 4. Add `lanager.dev` to your system's `hosts` file, pointing it to `127.0.0.1`
-5. Browse to [`http://lanager.dev:8080/`](http://lanager.dev:8080/) and follow the installation page instructions
-6. Follow step 5 from the *Installation* section above
+6. Follow steps 4 and 5 from the *Installation* section above

 When you're finished either run `vagrant destroy` to remove the virtual machine entirely, or `vagrant suspend` to save it for use later.